-During the second quarter of 2017 we entered into a \$17.5 million CLO Investment Loan and consolidated a CLO with notes payable of \$108.4 million.
+During the first nine months of 2017, we entered into six CLO Investments Loans.
 During the first quarter of 2017, we repaid the \$120.0 million outstanding on our Revolving Credit Facility and \$46.4 million outstanding on our Aircraft Loan.
-Other than these items, our contractual obligations have not changed significantly from what was reported in our Annual Report.
+There were no other significant changes in contractual obligations from what was reported in our Annual Report.